Azure-Samples/fabric-sqldb-ai-ragpipeline/README.md

             - Name: _data_
                 - Type: _list_
                 - Value: _@activity(Generate Embeddings').output.output_
+## Troubleshooting

+- When adding a Python library from PyPI to User Data Functions, you might notice an error, such as a wiggly line under the library name (e.g., _azure-ai-textanalytics_), like a spelling mistake.
+Users should ensure the library name is spelled correctly and then ignore the error by tabbing out to the Version dropdown and selecting the correct version.
+This transient error should resolve itself.

 ## Pipeline in Action
   Let's put everything we have done so far into perspective and see the pipeline in action.